Sigma Delta Tau has assembled a selection of programming ideas to support chapters.

 All nationally-facilitated programs can be requested using the form below.
 It’s important to note that each of these programs will be customized to fit your chapter’s needs, and therefore will take a couple of weeks to prepare for your chapter.
 Please allow one week for someone to follow up on the request.

-InveSDT in Yourself: Part 1
+InveSDT in Yourself: Career Development

 Sigma Delta Tau’s InveSDT in Yourself: Career Development workshop helps collegians launch their careers.
 This 90-minute program covers proven techniques that will help SDT women secure great jobs out of college.
 Facilitated by SDT alumnae who have successfully transitioned from college life to careers and beyond, this session includes examples and practice activities.

-InveSDT in Yourself: Part 2
+InveSDT in Yourself: Financial Literacy

 Sigma Delta Tau’s InveSDT in Yourself: Financial Literacy workshop provides collegians training that helps promote financial independence.
 This 90-minute program teaches participants how to focus on their own financial fitness, including managing income sources, establishing a budget and building credit.
 Facilitated by SDT alumnae who have successfully transitioned from college life to careers and beyond, this session addresses what can be intimidating topics, in an easy-to-understand format that includes examples and practice activities.